Scratch video

 Scratch video was a British video art movement that emerged in the early to mid-1980s.
 It was characterised by the use of found footage, fast cutting, and multi-layered rhythms.
-As a form of outsider art, it challenged many of the establishment assumptions of broadcast television, as well of those of gallery-bound video art.
+As a form of outsider art, it challenged many of the establishment assumptions of broadcast television, as well as those of gallery-bound video art.

 Background

 Scratch video arose in opposition to broadcast television, as (anti-)artists attempted to deal critically and directly with the impact of mass communications.
-The context these videos emerged in is important, as it tended to critique of the institutions making broadcast videos and the commercialism found on youth TV, especially MTV.
-This it did in form, content, and in its mode of distribution.
+The videos critiqued the institutions producing broadcast television and the commercialism of youth television, especially MTV, through their form, content, and modes of distribution.

 Much of the work was politically radical, often containing images of a sexual or violent nature, and using images appropriated from mainstream media, including corporate advertising; using strategies inspired by the Situationist concept of detournement and William S. Burroughs' theories of Electronic Revolution.

 Context

-The primary audience for scratch video in the early to mid-1980s, was in nightclub performances by industrial music bands such as The Anti-Group, Cabaret Voltaire, Nocturnal Emissions, Psychic TV, SPK, Test Dept, and Autopsia.
+The primary audience for scratch video in the early to mid-1980s was in nightclub performances by industrial music bands such as The Anti-Group, Cabaret Voltaire, Nocturnal Emissions, Psychic TV, SPK, Test Dept, and Autopsia.
 Some of those involved described their work as a form of cultural terrorism or as a form of anti-art.

 In the mid-1980s typical London venues would be screenings at artist-run spaces such as the Ambulance Station, in independent cinemas such as the Brixton Ritzy Cinema, or the Fridge nightclub, which boasted an array of dozens of recycled colour televisions.
 There was also significant distribution on VHS tape, following similar networks to cassette culture.

 After Andy Lipman's City Limits feature contextualised the art values of this practice, material began to be featured in small screenings in official art galleries such as the ICA and Tate.
 Television stations, like Channel 4 began late night screenings of art videos, including scratch video.
 However, because much of the material was constructed using domestic VHS equipment, it was deemed both technically and legally unsuitable for broadcast (for fear of breaching copyright law).
 Being highly politicised, some of the material also broke with the broadcaster's criteria of balance.